 Genuine and subsisting relationship

 The UKVI will not always invite individuals to partake in a marriage visa interview.
 This is where many individuals mistakenly assume that they will have the opportunity to clarify misconstrued issues on evidence that is not present, or to top up on a bank statement, or explain information that may have been provided in a nonchalant manner.
 This is quite risky thinking as it can lead to a refusal.
 What is placed in the initial application is vital as there is no second chance.
 There is no reminder or nudge as to the documents the applicant has forgotten.
-The British High Commission in Manila will not accept revised application forms or additional supporting documents sent later in the process.
-In some limited cases the UKVI Deferrals Team in Manila may request further evidence, but the vast majority of applications are decided without any contact with the applicant or their sponsor.
+The UKVI Visa Office in Sheffield will not accept revised application forms or additional supporting documents sent later in the process.
+In some limited cases the UKVI Deferrals Team may request further evidence, but the vast majority of applications are decided without any contact with the applicant or their sponsor in the UK.

 In order to approve a UK settlement marriage or partner visa application, the UKVI caseworkers must be satisfied that the applicant and their British partner or spouse have a genuine relationship.
 The UKVI officers also consider the reputation of the applicant’s country of nationality based on the country specific information available (some countries are considered ‘high risk‘ due to high rates of marriage fraud and deception used).
 It is because they need to do their job and ensure that family immigration to the UK within certain boundaries and is accessible for desirable and genuine applicants.

 This really puts the matter of having a completed application and adequate evidence into perspective.
-If you imagine the thousands of applications that are submitted to the British High Commission in the Philippines and other Embassies around the world, there is not enough physical time to chase an individual for evidence in an application when the UKVI case worker may have 200 cases to process on their desk.
+If you imagine the thousands of applications that are submitted to the UKVI Visa Team in Sheffield and other Embassies around the world, there is not enough physical time to chase an individual for evidence in an application when the UKVI case worker may have 200 cases to process on their desk.
 It would be much easier to review the file and refuse, leaving the couple with the option of making another application with the correct evidence, rather than contact the couple for several pieces of documents that they have failed to provide.
 Additionally, the UKVI visa application fee is non-refundable regardless of the outcome.
 Therefore, it is important to demonstrate that the applicant and their sponsor are in a genuine and subsisting relationship and that the feelings involved are mutual.